quickube/piper/docs/getting_started/installation.md

 The git token should be passed as secret in the helm chart at `gitProvider.token`.
 The token can be passed as parameter via helm install command using `--set piper.gitProvider.token=YOUR_GIT_TOKEN`

-Alternatively, you can consume an already existing secret by configuring `piper.gipProvider.existingSecret`.
+Alternatively, you can use an already existing secret by configuring `piper.gipProvider.existingSecret`.
-The key should have the name `token`.
-You can be create a Secret using this command:
+The key should be named token `token`.
+You can create a Secret using this command:

 ```bash
 kubectl create secret generic piper-git-token --from-literal=token=YOUR_GIT_OKEN